Sirmattdennis/portfolio/README.md

 Code files, images, links, and anything else I have to share

 "CTC" Images:
 	My currently ongoing task is a complete redesign of the Connection Technology Center website.
-No small task, considering I am the sole web dev dedicated to it.
-Design-wise, the entirety of what I had to go on was a single PSD containing three page layouts, suitable for exactly 1300px wide browser windows.
+No simple challenge, considering I am the sole web dev dedicated to it.
+Design-wise, the entirety of what I had to go on was a single PSD containing three page layouts for a browser of exactly 1300px wide, and the instruction to "make sure it's responsive".
 The old outdated design is still active, so until the new one is finalized, I can only provide page screenshots.
-More can be provided upon request.
+These screenshots show the responsiveness of the design, displaying a page in narrow, medium, and wide browsers.
+More can be taken and provided upon request.
 URL: www.ctconline.com (PLEASE NOTE: This is the current website, as it was long before I joined CTC.
 I did not build this.)

 "Everwilde" Images: